ymunemasa/data-tutorials/tutorials/hortonworks/learning-spark-with-zeppelin/tutorial.md

 ### Introduction

-In this tutorial, we will introduce the basic concepts of Apache Spark RDDs, DataFrames, and Spark Streaming in a hands-on lab in Apache Zeppelin notebook.
+In this tutorial, we will introduce the basic concepts of Apache Spark DataFrames in a hands-on lab in Apache Zeppelin notebook.

 We will also introduce the first necessary steps to get up and running with Zeppelin on a Hortonworks Data Platform (HDP) Sandbox.